Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 \end{proof}

-In the next subsection, we illustrate our techniques by explicitly computing the punctured tubular neighborhoods of Du Val singularities on normal surfaces and the stable homotopy types at infinity of Danielewski hypersurfaces, a family of smooth affine surfaces of historical interest in the context of the Zariski cancellation problem.
+In the following, we illustrate our techniques by explicitly calculating the punctured tubular neighborhoods of Du Val singularities on normal surfaces.
+We also explore the stable homotopy types at infinity of Danielewski hypersurfaces, which are a family of smooth affine surfaces that hold historical significance in relation to the Zariski cancellation problem.